-- Test security policies and procedures as explained in the Test Administration Manual (see Attachment F for a complete Test Administration Manual). - Refer to item number 2 in 2016-17 application. - Sign and return the signature page at the end of this attachment.
+- Test security policies and procedures as explained in the Test Administration Manual (see Attachment E for a complete test administration manual). - Refer to statement number 3 in 2020-21 application. - Sign and return the signature page at the end of this attachment with your application.